 - Preheat oven to 450 degrees.
 Lightly grease or spray a glass 9 x 13 casserole dish with olive oil spray.

-- Whisk almond milk and chickpea flour together.
+- Whisk almond milk, chickpea flour, garlic powder, and paprika together.
 Dredge cauliflower pieces into flour mixture and place in the casserole dish.
 Bake at 450 degrees for 20 minutes.

 - Meanwhile, mix together the BBQ sauce, Sriracha sauce, arrowroot, salt and pepper.